itisrohit/lol/lpu-query-chatbot/docs/proposal.md

 ### **Estimated Budget & Investment (Software Only)**

-This section provides a transparent estimate of the software investment required to implement the LPU Student Query Intelligence System. **All costs relate to software components only; hardware-related expenses are not included.**
+This section provides a transparent estimate of the software investment required to implement the LPU Student Query Intelligence System. **All costs relate to software components only; hardware-related expenses are not included.** *Note: These are initial building costs.
+Scalability follows a pay-as-you-go model based on usage and requirements.*

 #### **Budget Summary**